dbt-labs/docs.getdbt.com/website/docs/tutorial/getting-started.md

 * Set up a warehouse with sample data
 * Connect the warehouse to dbt Cloud
-* Add a git repository to dbt Cloud
+* Add a Git repository to dbt Cloud
 * Execute a dbt transformation using dbt run
 * Schedule a transformation